 The fact that Tonga is a little bit off the tourist radar and a little bit harder to reach makes it all the more enticing.
 The absence of the big resorts seen on other islands gives it a more genuine and homely feel.
 It’s definitely a must-see!

 Excited about visiting Tantalisingly Tropical Tonga?
-Let your friends know, or Pin it for later! :o)
+Let your friends know and click the picture you like below to Pin it for later! :o)